qhwa/word-info/README.md

 This is an [elixir] dictionary library providing information for words, often refered as "headword" in ligual domains.

+This library compile dictionary data into codes for accurater results.
+There are some libraries using algorithms to get results.
+However, so far the results are not good enough compared to dictionaries.
+It may change in future and hopefully we'll switch to a better approach.

 ## Usage

 ### Frequency